ken-oS9m4Tq1/ethertron/README.md

 module.exports = txParams;
 ```

 Modify each field of the transaction file as desired.
 The `to` address will be rejected if its <a href="https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md">checksum</a> is invalid.
 To circumvent the checksum, use all upper-case or all lower-case letters.
+To display a list of acceptable units or character encodings use `ethertron list units` or `ethertron list enc`.

 ### sign a transaction